 The Company is of a kind referred to in ASIC Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191 and in accordance with that Instrument, all financial information presented in Australian Dollars has been rounded to the nearest thousand unless otherwise stated.

 The consolidated financial statements provide comparative information in respect of the previous period.

 New Accounting Standards and Interpretations

-The accounting policies adopted are consistent with those of the previous financial year except the following which the Group adopted from 1 July 2016:
+The accounting policies adopted are consistent with those of the previous financial year.